Asymptotic Theories of Classes Defined by Forbidden Homomorphisms: Preliminaries

 A first-order formula $\phi(x_1,\dots,x_k)$ is called \emph{primitive positive} if it has the form

-for some atomic formulas $\psi_1,\dots,\psi_m$ over the variables $x_1,\dots,x_k,y_1,\dots,y_n$.
-Existential positive formulas are disjunctions of primitive positive formulas.
-A first-order formula is called \emph{existential} (\emph{universal}) if does not contain universal (existential) quantifiers and all negation symbols appear in front of atomic formulas; note that every existential positive formula is existential.
-The following is well-known; see, e.g.,~\cite{Book}.
+for some atomic formulas $\psi_1,\dots,\psi_m$ over the variables $x_1,\dots,x_k,y_1,\dots,y_n$. \emph{Existential positive} formulas are disjunctions of primitive positive formulas.
+A first-order formula is called \emph{existential} (\emph{universal}) if does not contain universal (existential) quantifiers and all negation symbols appear in front of atomic formulas; note that every existential positive formula is existential. \blue{If $\phi(x_1,\dots,x_n)$ is a formula with free variables from $x_1,\dots,x_n$, then the set of tuples $(a_1,\dots,a_n) \in V(D)^n$ such that $D$ satisfies $\phi(a_1,\dots,a_n)$ is called the relation (or, in the case $n=1$, the subset of $D$) \emph{defined} by $\phi$ in $D$.} The following is well-known; see, e.g.,~\cite{Book}.

 \begin{lemma} Let $D$ be a finite core digraph and $u \in V(D)$.
 Then the orbit of $u$ in $\Aut(D)$ has a primitive positive definition in $D$. \end{lemma}